zakklikeslamps/Express_Note_Taker/README.md

 ## Usage

-Clone repo/ Navigate to locally cloned repo/ run "npm start" to initiate
+Clone repo/ Navigate to locally cloned repo/ run "npm start" to initiate.
+This app is open source for anyone to use freely.

 ## License